jancichocki/Coinbase/README.md

 ### Comparative Performance
 When compared to competitors, Coinbase shows distinct strengths and challenges:

-- **Market Share:** Coinbase holds over 11% of the entire cryptocurrency market capitalization, with $223 billion in customer assets (Benzinga, 2023).
+- **Market Share:** Coinbase holds over 11% of the entire cryptocurrency market capitalization, with $223 billion in customer assets (Backlinko, 2023).

-- **Competition from Binance:** Binance has a higher average daily volume and offers a wider variety of cryptocurrencies (Benzinga, 2023).
+- **Competition from Binance:** Binance has a higher average daily volume and offers a wider variety of cryptocurrencies (Backlinko, 2023).

-- **Emerging Competitors:** New platforms are expanding their offerings and user bases, providing services that compete directly with Coinbase (Benzinga, 2023).
+- **Emerging Competitors:** New platforms are expanding their offerings and user bases, providing services that compete directly with Coinbase (Backlinko, 2023).

 These metrics and comparative analyses indicate that while Coinbase remains a significant player in the cryptocurrency exchange market, it faces stiff competition and volatility, impacting its financial performance and market positioning.